Code-Institute-Submissions/merlynjwa-keep-climbing_AugResubb/README.md

 This section aims to convince a viewer of the potential benefits to joining a climbing centre.

+The arrangment of the section does not change with the width of the viewport.

+The text wraps around the element, causing the text to fit within the viewport for practically all widths of screensize.

+Here is the section on a viewport width of 768px:

 ![Why You Should Climb section when viewport width is 768px](./docs/why-you-should-climb-768px.webp)

+here is the section with a width of 412px:

 ![Why You Should Climb section when viewport width is 412px](./docs/why-you-should-climb-412px.webp)